-Packaging the pynq Python project that pip can use is hugely beneficial, but requires carful thought and project architecture.
+Packaging the pynq Python project that pip can use is hugely beneficial, but requires careful thought and project architecture.
 There are many useful references that provide up-to-date information.
 For more information about how the pynq library is packaged see the following links:

-- Open Sourcing a Python Project The Right way

-- How to Package Your Python Code

-- Packaging Python Projects
+- How to Package Your Python Code - Packaging Python Projects